lvunie/piwik_research/note/userAdmin.md

 2. What's controller.php's role?

-3. Each user will have a limited for accessing different website, so where this info store?
+3. Each user(not Superuser) will have a limited permission for accessing different website, so where this info store?